 - 1. Clean the filler plug. - 2.
 Remove the filler plug and inspect the fluid level. - 3.
 Fluid level should be at the bottom of the opening. - 4.
 Add enough fluid through the filler opening so that the fluid level is at the bottom of the opening. - 5.
 Install and tighten the fill plug securely.

 Use only fluid that meets Ford specifications.
-Refer to Lubricant specifications in this chapter.
+Refer to the Maintenance product specifications and capacities section in this chapter.

 MOTORCRAFT PART NUMBERS